 Get Started

-The Property Practitioners Act 22 of 2019 (PPA) came into effect on the 1st of February 2022, thereby repealing the Estate Agency Affairs Act of 1976, which had largely regulated the real estate sector in South Africa.
-Under the PPA, all parties who deal with property and related matters in their ordinary course of business are all referred to as property practitioners.
+The Property Practitioners Act 22 of 2019 (PPA) came into effect on 1 February 2022, repealing the outdated Estate Agency Affairs Act of 1976.
+With this change, all individuals and entities involved in property transactions as part of their ordinary business are now classified as property practitioners.

 Bond & Transfer Calculator